 You can’t put all of your content assets live at once.
 That’s too chaotic and bad for promotion.

-Instead, spread out your content so that you can maximise your promotional activity and build interest.
+Instead, spread out your content so that you can maximize your promotional activity and build interest.

 Create and post two blogs a week